 Regular Canadian passport

-Your passport must be valid for at least six months beyond the date you expect to leave from Jordan.
+Your passport must be valid for at least 6 months beyond the date you expect to leave Jordan.

 Different entry rules may apply.

 Different entry rules may apply when travelling with a temporary passport or an emergency travel document.
 Before you leave, check with the closest diplomatic mission for your destination.

 Canadians must obtain a visitor visa, which is valid for 30 days, when travelling to Jordan.
 If you arrive by air or through the Sheikh Hussein border crossing, you may obtain a visa on arrival.
 If you enter the country via the King Hussein Bridge or Wadi Araba (Aqaba) border crossing, you must obtain a visa (online or from a Jordanian diplomatic mission) prior to travelling.